fullstack0330/Bass-Militia-Website/README.md

     - He was happy with everything and found no bugs.

 - I posted my webpage into the Slack 'Peer Review' channel for feedback from other students.

+A small bug I ran into at the end was an image on the record label page breaking each time I attempted to load the page.
+I spent a while revampint the image and trying different ones.
+Finally I discovered I had somehow left a forward slash before the 'assets' part of the file path.

 ## Deployment